Sustainability Career Trends In Focus

 Technological advancements in areas like carbon capture and storage (CCS), renewable energy, and sustainable materials are transforming the sustainability landscape.

-Those with specialized knowledge in these technologies are therefore highly sought after to advise and guide adoption of new innovation.
+Those with specialised knowledge in these technologies are therefore highly sought after to advise and guide adoption of new innovation.

 3. Increasing Mandatory Sustainability Disclosures